hyperionix/docs/index.md

 ## Hyperionix Development Kit

-Hyperionix Development Kit (HDK) is a toolset for local development and testing of packages.
+Hyperionix Development Kit (HDK) is a toolset for local development and testing of package.
+More information could be found [here](hdk).

-!!!
-IMPORTANT !!!
-Currently you can't have HDK and installed Hyperionix Agent on the same machine.
+NOTE: currently you can't have HDK and installed Hyperionix Agent on the same machine.

 ### Installing
 1. Register at <a href="https://admin.hyperionix.com/" target="_blank">Hyperionix Management Console</a>.